High-field Overhauser DNP in silicon below the metal-insulator transition: Introduction

-Intermediate between these two regimes, the properties of the system change dramatically as a function of the doping concentration.
-At liquid helium temperatures the electron spin T$_1$ in phosphorus doped silicon changes by 8 orders of magnitude as the doping concentration is varied from $5 \times 10^{16}$ cm$^{-3}$ to $6 \times 10^{17}$ cm$^{-3}$ \cite{Cullis-1975}.
-Thus by changing the donor concentration it may be possible to tailor the T$_1$ of the sample so that appreciable DNP can be achieved without excessive amounts of microwave power.
-We report here on the hyperpolarization of $^{29}$Si in both phosporus- and antimony-doped silicon wafers, where the doping concentration is in this intermediate regime.
+Intermediate between these two regimes, the properties of the system change dramatically as a function of the doping concentration, as exchange processes are turned on.
+At liquid helium temperatures the electron spin T$_1$ in phosphorus-doped silicon changes by 8 orders of magnitude as the doping concentration is varied from $5 \times 10^{16}$ cm$^{-3}$ to $6 \times 10^{17}$ cm$^{-3} \;$ \cite{Cullis-1975}. { Hayashi {\em et al}.\ recently observed an Overhauser enhancement for a phosphorus-doped natural abundance silicon sample (N$_D = 10^{17}$ cm$^{-3}$) at 12 K at low magnetic fields \cite{Hayashi-2009}.
+They also found that the spin-diffusion process was not a rate-limiting step in their DNP experiments on natural abundance silicon for doping concentrations in the range N$_D$ = $10^{15}-10^{17}$ cm$^{-3}$.
+This is inspite of the fact that at most about 2\% of the silicon nuclei are located within a Bohr radius of the donor electron in this doping range.

-Dynamic polarization of silicon nuclei has also been demonstrated in amorphous silicon \cite{Lock-1987}, and in silicon microparticles \cite{Dementyev-2008b}.
-The electron spins responsible for the DNP in these experiments are the dangling bonds at the silicon surface.
-The DNP mechanism is thermal mixing between the electron dipolar system and the nuclear Zeeman system.
-The coherence times of the electron spins in these systems are however typically significantly shorter than in low-defect single crystal systems.